SiAshbery/rubagotchi/user_stories.md

 ```
 ```
-So they can experience the world through innocent eyes I want my rubagotchi too grow into a a child
+So they can experience the world through innocent eyes I want my rubagotchi to grow into a a child
 ```
 ```
 So they can grow and mature